Timmatt-Lee/GitHub-Jira-Integration/README.md

 [![GitHub Release](https://img.shields.io/github/release/tterb/PlayMusic.svg?style=flat)](https://github.com/Timmatt-Lee/Github-Jira-Integration/releases/latest)

 Tired of switching tabs between GitHub and Jira?

-With this GitHub Action, a pull request will transit Jira issue and bind links on each other; resolve it once merged.
+With this GitHub Action, a pull request will transit Jira issue and bind links on each other

+Resolve it once merged.

 ## Demo